Disability Meets Architecture

 Funding: The Graham Foundation

-We collaborated with US-based Critical Design Lab to co-create four podcasts, to enable conversations that cross boundaries between architecture, disability studies and related disciplines; and across theory and practice beyond the conventions of conventional access.
+The DisOrdinary Architecture Project collaborated with US-based Critical Design Lab to co-create a podcast miniseries, to enable conversations that cross boundaries between architecture, disability studies and related disciplines; and across theory and practice beyond the conventions of conventional access.
 Over the project, we were looking to draw out some productive frictions - not as underlying conflicts in attitudes or approaches that can shut down a discussion, but as something generative of further inquiry, curiosity, and collaboration.

 A new generation of disability scholars, activists, and designers is developing innovative approaches to accessible built environments, beyond demanding regulatory compliance or conventional access consultancy.
 Unfortunately, these ideas and approaches continue to have little impact on architectural education and practice.